3uild-3thos/ArmaDAO/DAO_Programs/Readme.md

 These are the common proposal types in our system, each serving its own purpose and functionality.

+## **Voting**
+- **Staked-based Voting:** Our voting mechanism is staked-based, meaning that voters must stake a certain amount of tokens or nfts to participate in the decision-making process.
+This staked-based approach adds an additional layer of security to the voting process, making it resistant to flash loan attacks and ensuring that only committed participants have a say in the DAO's governance.

 # **Setup**
 Some basic ground rules in order to keep our tests, `Anchor.toml` and `lib.rs` in sync: